 In Physics, “dot in a circle” signifies “a vector facing out of the page”.
 Examples of vectors in nature are velocity, momentum, etc. “Velocity is the speed of something in a given direction.”

 In Economics, velocity (velocity of circulation) is “the rate at which money changes hands within an economy”.
-Velocity, Momentum are characteristics of Ndigbo.
+Velocity and momentum are characteristics of Ndigbo.

-However, Igbo population is estimated to be 40 million.
-Therefore, an Igbo Republic with about 40 million people has more population than every country in west Africa except Nigeria.
+However, the Igbo population is estimated to be 40 million.
+Therefore, the Igbo Republic with about 40 million people has more population than every country in West Africa except Nigeria.

-Igbo population is even twice bigger than about 20-25 million Fulani people in the whole of west Africa.
-Bigger than Niger republic (23 million), Ghana (32 million), etc.
+Igbo population is even twice as big as about 20-25 million Fulani people in the whole of West Africa.
+Bigger than Niger Republic (23 million), Ghana (32 million), etc.

 With this, clearly, Buhari’s statement wasn’t about population.
-And so, Ndi-Igbo are definitely not "a dot in a circle".
+And so, Ndi-Igbo is definitely not "a dot in a circle".

 Well, it appears that Northerners are conceding that Igbo independence may happen.
 It started with Northern women who rallied that Igbo should be allowed to go if that’s what they want.

-It followed by the statement from the publicity secretary of the AREWA forum in which he complained about the silence of Igbo elders regarding the activities of IPOB.
+It was followed by a statement from the publicity secretary of the AREWA forum in which he complained about the silence of Igbo elders regarding the activities of IPOB.

 Moreover, Buhari said he was encouraged by what he heard.
 And what did he hear?
 That Igbo neighbours – South-south people, don’t want to be part of Biafra.

-That means, while Nnamdi Kanu was busy drawing map of Biafra, the Fulani was busy engaging, and perhaps promising heaven and earth to our fellow ‘Biafrans’, which they have, possibly, accepted.
+That means, while Nnamdi Kanu was busy drawing a map of Biafra, the Fulani were busy engaging, and perhaps promising heaven and earth to our fellow ‘Biafrans’, which they have, possibly, accepted.
 Thus, the reason Buhari is encouraged.

 Honestly, sentiment aside, Igbo are "a dot in a circle" without the South-south.
 We may have access to the sea, but without South-south, there won’t be access to our planes to land in “Biafra-land”.

-Could Nnamdi Kanu fly into his beloved Biafra through the Nigerian air space?
+Could Nnamdi Kanu fly into his beloved Biafra through Nigerian air space?
 Would Nigeria allow that?
-The answer is NO, because Buhari had already said, “even if they [Igbo] want to exit, they’ll have no access to anywhere”.
+The answer is NO because Buhari had already said, “Even if they [Igbo] want to exit, they’ll have no access to anywhere”.

 If Buhari’s "a dot in a circle" statement is not a sign of ineptitude, he ought to have known that the so-called South-south are diverse people.
 All of them have their peculiar interests.